tulika-99/DS_Algorithms/README.md

 ## Note

 - Avoid overwriting other people's contributions, adding spaces and tabs or making any other type of invalid pull requests.
- (They will be marked invalid and won't be counted in your HacktoberFest goals.)

- ( PS- If you find any such requests, please report to me.)
+ (They will be marked invalid and won't be counted in your HacktoberFest goals.) ( PS- If you find any such requests, please report to me.)
+- **No Sorting Algorithms please**
+We already have a repo for that from last year : https://github.com/tulika-99/sorting-algorithms
 - If you have any other doubts, feel free to discuss in the issue.

 Idea for some algorithms  :